Healthbooq

 Why Newborns Respond to Stress Through Crying

-A newborn's cry is one of the most biologically compelling sounds in human experience — designed by evolution to be almost impossible to ignore.
-Under...
+A newborn's cry is one of the most biologically gripping sounds humans can hear — engineered by evolution to be nearly impossible to tune out.
+Once yo...

 4 min read